 The above table includes all contracted cash flows.
 The amounts are not discounted and are recognised during the time slot when Landshypotek is entitled to request payment or has an obligation or right to repay.
 Future variable rates of interest have been included in the calculation for derivatives and financial liabilities.
 Loans to the public are reported until the next date for loan renewal, when the customer can redeem the loan if the customer so desires.
-Interest-rate derivatives are settled on a net basis, while currency interest-rate derivatives are settled on a gross basis, which is reflected in the above table.
+Interest-rate derivatives are settled on a gross basis, which is reflected in the above table.
 This entails that contracted amounts on maturity are only included for currency interest-rate derivatives.
 All flows are stated net for interest-rate derivatives.